sfigg/commercialization-public/customize/desktop/retail-demo-experience.md

 The following are the specifications for the attract loop video.

-* Videos must be less than 60 seconds
+* Videos must be less than 60 seconds.
-* Must not include an audio track
+* Must not include an audio track.
 * Acceptable compression format: H.264/MPEG4
-* Videos must be designed so they don’t cause screen burn even when played for hours at a time for the entire shelf life of the device
+* Videos must be designed so they don’t cause screen burn even when played for hours at a time for the entire shelf life of the device.
 * The source video should be appropriate quality to ensure the best possible playback on the device based on its graphics rendering capabilities (resolution, color capabilities, and graphics processing power).
 * We recommend matching the video resolution to the optimal resolution on each device when possible.
 Otherwise, resolution should be 1920 x 1080.

 ### Upload the video to the Microsoft RDX Submission Tool